ProximaNova/Get-metadata-of-files-with-Vim-7zip-and-CMD/README.md

 Step 2.
 Get the unformated metadata (see Appendix A)

-Open CMD and run "cls"
+Open CMD

 Go to the directory with the files that you want to get meta data on, run "cd C:\path\to\the\files"

+Run "cls"

 Copy and paste all of those Step 1 commands into CMD to run them.

 Press Ctrl+A

-Paste the unformated metadata into Vim then run the command in Step 3.
+Paste the unformatted metadata into Vim then run the command in Step 3.

+Ignore this part if you don't care about how the Vim command works.
+&darr;

 (Not needed:
 :%s/.:\\.*7z" h -scrcsha256 \(.*\n\)\{15}//g